What is a Pre-Existing Condition?

 The term “pre-existing condition” can be confusing in many ways when used in insurance policies and when submitting claims for personal injury or medical malpractice cases.

-A pre-existing condition is a medical condition that you had before you signed the insurance policy, were involved in an injury case or were injured through the fault of a hospital, doctor or other health care professional.
-Examples of pre-existing conditions are cancer, chronic illnesses such as diabetes, arthritis, prior injuries to the same body part and mental health issues.
-Most medical conditions and issues can be considered as a pre-existing condition.
+A pre-existing condition is a medical condition that you had before you signed the insurance policy, were involved in an injury case, or were injured through the fault of a hospital, doctor, or other health care professional.
+Examples of pre-existing conditions are:

 Insurance companies define pre-existing conditions in one of two categories: the “objective standard” category or the “prudent person” category.